recompi/django-recompi/README.md

 ## Support

-For support or questions, please visit our [documentation](https://panel.recompi.com/tickets/new) or [open an issue](https://github.com/recompi/django-recompi/issues) on GitHub.
+For support or questions, please submit a [ticket](https://panel.recompi.com/tickets/new) or [open an issue](https://github.com/recompi/django-recompi/issues) on GitHub.

 ## Examples and Use Cases